Diosdado Macapagal: Second marriage

 On May 5, 1946, Macapagal married Eva Macapagal, with whom he had two children, Gloria Macapagal Arroyo (who would later become president of the Philippines) and Diosdado Macapagal, Jr.

+Faith

+Macapagal was a regular attendee of the Good Friday procession in his hometown of Lubao, Pampanga.
+He was also a regular participant in the annual silent retreat at the Sunnyside Villa of the Society of the Divine Word in Baguio beginning in 1954 and continuing into his presidency in the 1960s.

 Legacy

 On September 28, 2009, Macapagal's daughter, President Gloria Macapagal Arroyo, inaugurated the President Diosdado Macapagal Museum and Library, located at his home town of Lubao, Pampanga.

 President Benigno S. Aquino III declared September 28, 2010, as a special non-working holiday in Macapagal's home province of Pampanga to commemorate the centennial of his birth.

 He is featured in the 200-peso note of the New Design Series (June 12, 2002 – 2013) and New Generation Currency (December 16, 2010–present).

+Several structures were named after Macapagal, including Diosdado Macapagal Boulevard and Macapagal Bridge.